cyrillnussbaumer/Aspect-Resizer/README.md

 ## 🔍 Smart Cropping Technology

-Smart AdSizer uses SmartCrop.js to analyze your images and create intelligent crops:
+ASPECT uses SmartCrop.js to create intelligent crops:

 - **Face Detection:** Automatically identifies and preserves faces in your images
 - **Content-Aware:** Detects important visual elements and ensures they remain in the crop